Skip to main content

 Arbitrarily Configurable Group Delay in Acoustic Devices

-We report a novel surface acoustic wave architecture that realizes arbitrarily configurable group delay profiles over wide passbands using skewed chirped acoustic delay lines.
-By exploiting the frequency–position mapping introduced by the chirp, propagation length is independently controlled for each frequency, directly configuring the group delay.
-The skewed delay line geometry maps frequency predominantly along the transverse direction, enabling synthesis of the desired delay by modulating the separation between input and output IDTs.
-A general procedure is outlined to convert an arbitrary target group delay function into a skewed chirped device and several distinct profiles are demonstrated.
-Measured responses confirm accurate tracking of the intended group delay profiles while preserving the compact footprint of SAW delay lines.
-The proposed framework extends skewed chirped IDT architectures from fixed group delay to a programmable solution for realizing arbitrary group delay profiles.
+We report a novel surface acoustic wave topology that realizes arbitrarily configurable group delay profiles over wide passbands using skewed chirped acoustic delay lines.
+In this geometry, frequency maps predominantly along the transverse direction, allowing the group delay to be synthesized by varying the separation between the input and output interdigital transducers (IDTs).
+Leveraging the chirp-induced frequency-position mapping, the propagation length is independently set for each frequency, thereby directly prescribing the group delay.
+We outline a general procedure for converting an arbitrary target group delay function into a corresponding skewed chirped device.
+We experimentally demonstrate several distinct profiles, and the measured responses closely track the designed group delay functions while maintaining the compact footprint of SAW delay lines.
+The proposed framework extends skewed chirped IDT topologies from fixed delays to a programmable approach for implementing arbitrary group delay profiles.